southern-hu/kohana-powerdns/README.md

 ## Kohana - PowerDNS Express API 2.3

 PowerDNS API 2.3 library for Kohana 3.2 Framework.
 This module helps to manage domains and records hosted by PowerDNS Hosting solution.
 The modules has not been tested with earlier versions, but it may work with 3.0 and 3.1 versions.
-Will port for request.</br></br>
+Will port for request.
-To use this module **you need to obtain an API key.**</br>
+To use this module **you need to obtain an API key.**
-For more information, please visit: [http://www.powerdns.net]</br>
+For more information, please visit: [http://www.powerdns.net]
 PowerDNS API 2.3 documentation: [PowerDNS Express API 2.3]

 ### Configuration